 The Rizza Lecture Series was established by a grant from former Cal Maritime Superintendent, Rear Admiral Joseph Rizza.
 Admiral Rizza's stated purpose for the grant was to bring persons to the academy who would excite cadets and faculty about emerging trends and technologies that were pertinent to our wider mission, and to attract community interest in the academy.

-In Fall 2015, President Cropper launched a new initiative in an effort to enrich campus life and culture at Cal Maritime.
+President Cropper launched a new initiative in an effort to enrich campus life and culture at Cal Maritime.
 Named the President's Speaker Series, this initiative is designed to bring in distinguished speakers, guests, and thought-leaders celebrated for their contributions to their fields.
 In keeping with the mission of the University, they come from a variety of maritime-related fields and disciplines and are invited to share their perspectives, stimulate and inspire conversations, and enhance the intellectual and educational experience of students, faculty, staff, alumni, and guests.

 The Cal Maritime Scholar Series was created to promote a culture of research and scholarship at Cal Maritime.
-Its genesis was participation in a Council on Undergraduate Research Institute by four Cal Maritime faculty members in April 2015.
+Its genesis was participation in a Council on Undergraduate Research Institute by four Cal Maritime faculty members.
 There is great potential to raise awareness among faculty of the vibrant and diverse research activities of their colleagues.
 Students also have much to gain through exposure to intellectual inquiry and the process of new knowledge development that faculty contribute in their fields.
 This series aims to share the excitement of research projects happening right now at Cal Maritime.
 The long-term objectives are 1) to encourage participation in undergraduate research activities by both students and faculty, and 2) to increase scholarly collaboration within and across departments.
 This series is sponsored by Faculty Development and the Library.
 Each event will include a short presentation on recent research by a Cal Maritime faculty member, to be followed by an interview by a faculty member from outside the main speaker's discipline.
 The target audience is the campus community: faculty, students, and staff.

 The Cal Maritime Music Education Series is a new community engagement and enrichment series designed to bring the campus and local communities together in shared appreciation for music and live performances.
 These concerts will highlight the talents and passion of local community performers and ensembles to provide an "attractive, inclusive, and intellectually stimulating environment" to our campus community.